pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_generate_from_local.hbs.md

 # Tanzu accelerator generate-from-local

-Generate a project from local or registered accelerators/fragments
+Generate a project from local or registered accelerator or accelerator fragments.

 ## Synopsis